crazyhouse33/kvhf/README.md

 ```bash
 (pre-commit) kvhfutils -o accumulator.kvhf  --historic-merge accumulator.kvhf per\_commit\_resume
 ```
 This save the need to extract the whole history each time you want to plot it.
 This must be one of the last pre-commit action because if this is executed and a latter action fail, your hkvf file will be polluted with an additional erronous commit.
 However this error will be detected by the --required-lenght option
+#### 4 Ammend the changes
+(post-commit) git commit --amend accumulator.kvhf per\_commit\_resume
+This may be unnecessary if your continuous integration already include your pre-commit modifications in the commit.

 ## Tricks

 ### Other way of filtering commits
-The process of choosing wich labels to plot can be tedious even with the regexp selection/filter.
-Alternatively you can use kvhfutils -g to extract a kvhf file from given commits only.
-Here you have this commit view that allow you to select commits that modified a particular set of file such as in the following exemple:
+Choosing wich iteration to plot with the labels regexp selection/filter is not the only way.
+Alternatively you can use kvhfutils -g to extract a kvhf file from subsets of commits only.
+You are able to select commits that modified a particular set of file such as in the following exemple:
 ```bash
 kvhfutils --git-extract --path-restrict src/executor.c -p io.c -o important_changes.kvhf
 ```